limzykenneth/Cotta/README.md

 - A framework that doesn't expect me to render my front end on the back end

 The aims of Cotta are:
-1. To be as easy to use as Wordpress but provide more flexibility without sacrificing too much of that usability.
+1. To be as easy to use as Wordpress but provide more flexibility out of the box without sacrificing too much of that usability.
 2. Must be a [Twelve-Factor App](https://12factor.net/) that doesn't rely on the local file system for any configurations.